SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 This document describes the functionality of the chatbot that resides in the [SO Close Vote Reviewers chat room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers).

 ## Background
-How did this all start?

-What were we doing (in the chatroom in general) beforehand?
-What was the purpose of the chatroom?

-How were we keeping track of data?

 Grab a chair and sit down.
 Let me tell you a tale of how things used to be.